 III) ISO level

 As I wrote above, for the sake of consistency of look and to simplify the Sunny 16 rules application, I try to adjust the ISO setting as little as possible.
 ISO200 is therefore my base level.
-The digital Leica’s and many other manufacturers do sometimes allow ISO’s to go as low as ISO100 or even ISO50, yet I feel these levels are not as versatile for street photography.
+The digital Leica's and many other manufacturers do sometimes allow ISO's to go as low as ISO100 or even ISO50, yet I feel these levels are not as versatile for street photography.
 Indeed, if you elected ISO50 and suddenly chose to stop down to F11, the resulting shutter speed will be of 1/60th on a sunny day.
 This would put at risk the sharpness of your picture.
-On the contrary, at ISO200, you always ensure that you won’t go below 1/125th in normal light conditions.
-ISO400 is another versatile option for street photography though it will lead to an increase of noise and degrade image quality.
-It might result bothering or not, depending on your camera’s performance and your image quality requirements.
+On the contrary, at ISO200, you always ensure that you won't go below 1/125th in normal light conditions.
+ISO400 is another versatile option for street photography and together with ISO800, the most used by street photographers.

 For interior shots, I almost exclusively use ISO800.
 This way I am sure that a F1.4 or F2.0 lens will allow shutter speeds of around 1/125th.
 At night, I either stick to ISO800, or go up to ISO1600 when absolutely needed as it will test the limits of acceptable image quality (at least on a digital Leica M).
 Here, shutter speeds will usually be around 1/60th in a street lamps lit avenue.
 You'll still be able to get sharp shots provided your subjects are not moving too fast.
 This being said, you'll probably have to go down to 1/8th for some very low light scene.
 I consider it as my lower limit, yet I know some people can hold steady their camera to 1/4th.